Boston Herald: Digital First Media acquisition

 In February 2018, acquisition of the Herald by Digital First Media for almost $12 million was approved by the bankruptcy court judge in Delaware.
 The new owner, DFM, said they would be keeping 175 of the approximately 240 employees the Herald had when it sought bankruptcy protection in December 2017.
 The acquisition was completed on March 19, 2018.

 The Herald and parent DFM were criticized for ending the ten-year printing contract with competitor The Boston Globe, moving printing from Taunton, Massachusetts, to Rhode Island and its "dehumanizing cost-cutting efforts" in personnel.
 In June, some design and advertising layoffs were expected, with work moving to a sister paper, The Denver Post.
 The "consolidation" took effect in August, with nine jobs eliminated.

 In late August 2018, it was announced that the Herald would move its offices from Boston's Seaport District to Braintree, Massachusetts, in late November or early December.

-On October 27, 2020, the Herald endorsed Donald Trump for the 2020 U.S. Presidential Election.
+On October 27, 2020, the Boston Herald endorsed Donald Trump for the 2020 U.S. Presidential Election.

+In July 2024, the newspaper laid off three employees.
+It is not publicly known how many people still work at the Boston Herald, but the newsroom in 2020 consisted of 24 employees.
+A few years prior, the paper employed 240 people.